bandprotocol/bandpress/docs/whitepaper.md

 #### Value-Supply Function

 This [convex function](https://en.wikipedia.org/wiki/Convex_function) describes the relationship between the dataset token's total supply and its total value in terms of collateralized Band tokens.
-In other words, given the current supply `s`, `V(s)` produces the total number BAND collateralized in the bonding curve contract.
+In other words, given the current supply `s`, `V(s)` produces the total number of BAND collateralized in the bonding curve contract.
 Notice that by defining this value-supply function, one can easily derive the spot price of dataset token at a given total supply `P(s)` as the derivative of the value-supply equation at that specific supply value.

-[IMAGE 7]
+[IMAGE 5]

 Whenever a person buys dataset tokens, she sends BAND tokens to the bonding curve contract.
 The contract calculatest the adjusted dataset token's supply and mints the added supply to the buyer.
 Opposite conversion happens when a person decides to sell dataset tokens.

-[IMAGE 8]
+[IMAGE 6]

 #### Equation Library

 Band Protocol provides [a generic smart contract](https://medium.com/bandprotocol/encoding-and-evaluating-mathematical-expression-in-solidity-f1bb062fa86e) library to construct arbitrary mathematical expressions in Solidity (also see [video explanation](https://www.youtube.com/watch?v=1rBSn6aC2mQ) for more details).
-Any expression that can be described in terms of recursive applications of common unary and binary expressions on the current supply and numeric constants can be encoded.
+Any expression that can be described in terms of recursive applications of common unary, binary, and ternary operations on the current supply and numeric constants can be encoded.

 #### Liquidity Spread

 Liquidity spread controls the difference between buying and selling prices of dataset token.
-The parameter can be set via [Governance Parameters](#governance-parameters) under name `bonding:liquidity_spread`.
-High liquidity spread makes it more difficult for malicious actors to perform [Front-running Attacks](https://en.wikipedia.org/wiki/Front_running).
+The parameter can be set via [governance parameters](#governance-parameters) under name `bonding:liquidity_spread`.
+High liquidity spread makes it more difficult for malicious actors to perform [front-running attacks](https://en.wikipedia.org/wiki/Front_running).
 However, high spread also leads to community members receive less BAND when they cash out their community token.
-Revenue from liquidity spread is sent to address specified by parameter `bonding:revenue_beneficiary`.
+Revenue from liquidity spread is sent to address specified by `bonding:revenue_beneficiary` parameter.
 The default value is the curation group's creator address.

-[IMAGE 6]
+[IMAGE 7]

 ### Governance Parameters

 Governance parameters inside of a curation group dictate how other smart contracts of the group perform their logics.
 Formally, gonvernance parameters contain of a set of 32-byte key and 32-byte value pair.
 A 32-byte value can be interpreted as an interger, a percentage value, an blockchain address, or an IPFS hash dependeing on its key.
 For instance, parameter `bonding:liquidity_spread` maps to an integer that controls the spread percentage between the bonding curve buy and sell spot prices.
 Dataset token holders can conduct changes in parameters through the following process.

-[IMAGE 5]
+[IMAGE 8]

 1. A dataset token holders **proposes** a change to one or more parameters by sending a "propose" transasction to the governance contract, thereby creating a **proposal**.
 Once created, a proposal stays open for `params:expiration_time` seconds.